May 15, 2023

-The government’s Consumer Financial Protection Bureau has published some sound advice for house hunters interested in an adjustable rate mortgage; that advice includes knowing when you would want an ARM loan and when you would not want one.
+The Consumer Financial Protection Bureau has sound advice for house hunters interested in an adjustable-rate mortgage, including knowing when you would want an ARM loan and when you would not want one.

 ARM loans may include a lower introductory rate than its fixed-rate equivalent.
 After that introductory